willaguiar/DSW-collaborative-project/Figures_outline.md

 ## Figure 4
 In the previous figure we estabilished that differences in FWF do not explain the weakening of the DSW formation.
 In this one, we will analyze the surface salinities and densities to show that:
-- A freshening/density decrease happens within the first few months of each simulation
+- A freshening/density decrease happens within the first few months of each simulation [a,b]
-- Locally, the maginitude of the decrease in density (~0.08 kg/m3,e,f) is similar to the maginitude of the shift seen in the dense side of the SWMT curves of 5m and 1m (fig 2 a,b).
+- Locally, the magnitude of this decrease in density (~0.08 kg/m3,e,f) is similar to the maginitude of the shift seen in the dense side of the SWMT curves of 5m and 1m (fig 2 a,b).
 Therefore this freshening likely makes the continental shelf too fresh for DSW formation

 ![V9_Figure_4_2](https://github.com/user-attachments/assets/cfa241be-3545-4317-9d4b-279368a31f9c)